tessercat/daoistic-book/book.md

 Some are helped by this,
 some are harmed.

-The wrath of God,
-who knows what provokes it?
+Who knows what provokes the wrath of God?

 The universal way